crustio/crust-wiki/website/translated_docs/zh-CN/build-file-storing-demo.md

 ---
-id: buildDevGuidance
+id: buildFileStoringDemo
-title: Code Sample to Use Crust
+title: File Storing Code Sample
-sidebar_label: Code Sample to Use Crust
+sidebar_label: File Storing Code Sample
 ---

 This doc contains a code sample to demonstrate how to upload a file to IPFS, and place a storage order to get the file stored in Crust Network.
 After that, the file can be retrieved via standard IPFS interface and gateway from anywhere.
 This scenario is simple but generic.
 It can be widely applied in WebSite/DApp frontend hosting, content/media delivery, cloud storage, etc.

 The code sample is open source on GitHub repo: https://github.com/crustio/crust-demo

-## 1 Overview
+## Overview

-### 1.1 Storage process
+### 1. Storage process

 Using IPFS and Crust Network, developers can follow below process to upload, store and distribute files：

-- Upload the file to IPFS, and get the file `CID` (a unique identifier generated based on the content of each file) and file `Size` (the actual size of the file stored in IPFS, which is different from the original file size)
+1. Upload the file to IPFS, and get the file `CID` (a unique identifier generated based on the content of each file) and file `Size` (the actual size of the file stored in IPFS, which is different from the original file size)
-- Use the `CID` and `Size` of the file to place a storage order on the Crust chain.
+2. Use the `CID` and `Size` of the file to place a storage order on the Crust chain.
 The given size should be no smaller than the actual file size.
-- Obtain and monitor order status
+3. Obtain and monitor order status

-The process should be executed sequentially to ensure that the files are stored smoothly by the Crust network。
+The process should be executed sequentially to ensure that the files are stored smoothly by the Crust network.

-### 1.2 Dependencies
+### 2. Dependencies

 The code sample mainly depends on the following libraries: